-If you made any changes to the task after importing the Managed Installation (such as modifying command-line parameters), and you want import the latest version.
+If you made any changes to the task after importing the Managed Installation (such as modifying command-line parameters), and you want to revert to its original state, click Import Again.

 - Scripted Installations: A list of any scripted installations referencing this task. - System Images: The system images containing this application.